DTs-dev/mysql-db-restore/README.md

-# Interactive script on bash for mysql db restore
+# Interactive script on bash for mysql database restore

 ### Usage
 ```